handley-lab/fgivenx/paper/paper.md

 the conditional Kullback-Leibler divergence [@Kullback].
-This ``y=m*x+c`` example is a little over-simplified, but the code has been used in the latest Planck papers [@inflation2015][@legacy2018][@inflation2018] to quantify our knowledge of the primordial power spectrum of curvature perturbations [@Hee2015] in examining the dark energy equation of state [@Hee2016] for measuring errors in parameter estimation [@Higson2017], for providing diagnostic tests for nested sampling [@Higson2018] and for Bayesian compressive sensing [@Higson2018b].
+This ``y=m*x+c`` example is a little over-simplified, but the code has been used in the latest Planck papers [@inflation2015][@legacy2018][@inflation2018] to quantify our knowledge of the primordial power spectrum of curvature perturbations, in examining the dark energy equation of state [@Hee2015] [@Hee2016] for measuring errors in parameter estimation [@Higson2017], for providing diagnostic tests for nested sampling [@Higson2018] and for Bayesian compressive sensing [@Higson2018b].

-``fgivenx`` is a python package for functional posterior plotting, currently used in astronomy, but will be of use to any scientists performing any Bayesian analysis which have predictive posteriors that are functions.
+``fgivenx`` is a python package for functional posterior plotting, currently used in astronomy, but will be of use to scientists performing any Bayesian analysis which has predictive posteriors that are functions.
 The source code for ``fgivenx`` is available on [GitHub](https://github.com/williamjameshandley/fgivenx) and has been archived to Zenodo with the linked DOI: [@zenodo]